Wayne Federman: Voice-over work

-In 2007, Federman voiced a series of Labatt Beer commercials, portraying a fish, a deer, a boulder, and a slab of ice.
-This ad was eventually pulled and re-edited when viewers complained of the implied vulgarity.

-In 2015, Federman voiced a camel (Phil) in a GEICO insurance commercial.

-In 2022, Federman voiced a character for George Carlin's American Dream.
+In 2007, Federman voiced a series of Labatt, a Canadian beer, commercials, portraying a fish, a deer, a boulder, and a slab of ice.
+The ad was eventually pulled and re-edited when viewers complained of the implied vulgarity.
+In 2015, he voiced a camel (Phil) in a GEICO insurance commercial.
+In 2022, Federman voiced a character for George Carlin's American Dream, a HBO documentary.

 Pete Maravich

-In 2000, Federman began co-authoring (with Marshall Terrill) a new, authorized biography of NBA basketball legend Pete Maravich.
+In 2000, Federman began co-authoring (with Marshall Terrill) an authorized biography of NBA basketball legend Pete Maravich.
 Working closely with the Maravich family, the book, Maravich, was released on January 3, 2007.
-It became an Amazon Sports Bestseller.
+It became an Amazon sports bestselling book.

-In 2000, Federman was interviewed for, and served as senior consultant on, the Emmy award-winning CBS Sports documentary, Pistol Pete: The Life and Times of Pete Maravich.
-He was also featured on both ESPN SportsCentury : Pete Maravich and in ESPNs SEC Storied documentary entitled Maravich.
+In 2000, Federman was interviewed for and served as the senior consultant on, the Emmy award-winning CBS Sports documentary, Pistol Pete: The Life and Times of Pete Maravich.
+He was featured on both SportsCentury: Pete Maravich on ESPN and in ESPNs SEC Storied documentary entitled Maravich.
 In 2007, Federman edited a highlight montage entitled The Ultimate Pistol Pete Maravich MIX.
-This mixture of basketball clips from both Maravich's NCAA and NBA careers was posted on YouTube, Yahoo Video, and Google Video.
+The mixture of basketball clips from Maravich's NCAA and NBA careers was posted on YouTube, Yahoo Video, and Google Video.
 It garnered over one million hits in its first month and was featured in both Sports Illustrated and Dime magazines.

-Music and composing
+Composing, songwriting, and group performances

 In the 1990s Federman was a founding member of the group Truck Stop Harrys, along with Tudor Sherrard and Matthew Porretta.

 Federman co-wrote several songs for the film Dill Scallion and was the music director and keyboardist for Maria Bamford's critically acclaimed The Special Special Special.

-Beginning in 2014, Federman became the piano player and music coordinator for Never Not Funny's annual internet telethon, Pardcast-A-Thon.
+Beginning in 2014, he became the piano player and music coordinator for Never Not Funny's annual internet telethon, Pardcast-A-Thon.

 New York City: 2009–2010

 In 2009, Federman moved to New York to help launch NBC's Late Night with Jimmy Fallon.
 He was the show's head monologue writer in its first season and left in January 2010.

-On April 20, 2010, Federman unearthed a long-lost live episode of the General Electric Theater while working on a television retrospective for the Reagan Centennial Celebration.
-The episode, from December 1954, was noteworthy because it teamed Ronald Reagan with James Dean.
+On April 20, 2010, he unearthed a long-lost live episode of the General Electric Theater while working on a television retrospective for the Reagan Centennial Celebration.
+The episode, from December 1954, was noteworthy because it featured Ronald Reagan with James Dean.
 Highlights were broadcast on the CBS Evening News, NBC Nightly News, and Good Morning America.

-In July 2010, Federman was part of the last comedians to tour and perform for U.S. combat troops throughout Iraq during Operation Iraqi Freedom.
+In July 2010, Federman was one of the last comedians to tour and perform for U.S. combat troops throughout Iraq during Operation Iraqi Freedom.

-One of Federman's stand-up jokes about Woody Allen ("I’ve come to really admire Woody Allen.
-It’s been 14 years, and he’s still married to the same daughter.") was voted the No. 4 joke of the year in 2010 by a survey in The New York Post.
+A Federman stand-up jokes about Woody Allen ("I’ve come to really admire Woody Allen.
+It’s been 14 years, and he’s still married to the same daughter.") was voted the No. 4 joke of the year in 2010 in a survey in the New York Post.